coveo/plasma/packages/react-vapor/src/components/popover/examples/PopoverConnectedExamples.1.use.md

 ## Guidelines

-### Do Not

--   Do not add a title when doing so would not add value to the interaction (e.g., if a popover is triggered from an icon button without a label, you need to explain the context in the title).
--   Do not display more than one Popover at a time.
+-   Do not display more than one Popover at a time to keep interactions simple and avoid confusion.

 ---